 3.3.6.
-CO2 capture and storage at Hammerfest LNG/the gas-condensate production field Snøhvit
+CO2 capture and storage at Hammerfest LNG/the gascondensate production field Snøhvit

-IPCC 1B2c NFR-Last update: 11.06.10
+IPCC 1B2c NFR-Last update: 04.06.12

 The natural gas in the Snøhvit gas-condensate subsea field contains about 5-7.5 per cent CO_2 .
 Prior to the LNG production process at Hammerfest LNG, the CO_2 in the feed gas has to be removed as the gas is liquefied to LNG and stored at -163 °C. The CO_2 removed from the well stream is compressed and reinjected into the Tubåen formation on Snøhvit.
-About 0.7 Mtonnes CO_2 are removed from the feed gas during the field's lifetime.
+About 0.7 Mtonnes CO_2 are removed from the feed gas every year at full production.
+A total of about 23 Mtonnes CO_2 will be separated from the feed gas during the field's lifetime.
 The Tubåen formation is a saline aquifer lying around 100-200 metres below the gas cap at Snøhvit and 2600 metres below sea level.

-Hammerfest LNG (former Snøhvit LNG Statoil) was granted a permit pursuant to the Pollution Control Act to inject 730 000 tonnes of CO_2 per year into the Tubåen formation.
+Hammerfest LNG (former Snøhvit LNG Statoil) was granted a permit pursuant to the Pollution Control Act to inject 730 000 tonnes of CO2 per year into the Tubåen formation.
 The permit was issued on 13 September 2004 by the Climate and Pollution Agency.
 Tubåen formation is water filled and has a thickness between 45 and 75 metres.
 Core samples show that the formation consists of relatively pure quartz sand.
 The porosity and permeability are 10-16 per cent and 200-800 md, respectively.
 The formation is bounded by large faults on all sides.
 It is unlikely that the injected CO_2 will come in contact with the gas cap in the main reservoir (Stø).
-This is because the Nordmela formation, a 100 metres thick formation such as seismic surveys and information from core drilling.
+This is because the Nordmela formation, a 100 metres thick formation with large shale intervals, lies between Tubåen and Stø.
+The reservoir was characterised by reservoir information such as seismic surveys and information from core drilling.
 The CO_2 injection in the Tubåen formation is still in an early phase and during the first two years of injection, several challenges have occurred.
 These challenges and the ongoing work to address them are further described below.
 The injection pipeline is 152 km long.